kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->

+- We will log statistics about how often pods are batched vs not batched.
+- We will include in the pod status information about whether it was batched or not.

 ###### How can someone using this feature know that it is working for their instance?